-- Full weight bearing as tolerated on the involved leg with the brace locked in extension is allowed unless instructed otherwise after surgery.
-Do not walk without wearing the brace until otherwise instructed. - Sometimes weight bearing is restricted if meniscal repair or microfracture is performed, and Dr. Obermeyer will update you on whether this was performed. - If you are allowed to weightbear to tolerance, crutches will be given for comfort and stability until you regain full motion in the knee and can walk comfortably, which usually occurs within a few weeks. - Refrain from prolonged standing or walking for 7-10 days which can increase pain and swelling. - You may drive when you have regained full motion, can walk normally, and are off narcotic pain medicine.
-This usually occurs approximately four weeks following surgery. - If pain is tolerable, you may resume sedentary work and/or school approximately 3-4 days after surgery. - We recommend you stay local and avoid long trips for two weeks following surgery.
+- Full weight bearing as tolerated on the involved leg is allowed unless instructed otherwise after surgery.
+Sometimes weight bearing is restricted if meniscal repair or microfracture is performed, but Dr. Obermeyer will discuss this specifically with you. - If you are allowed to weightbear to tolerance, crutches will be given for comfort and stability until you regain full motion in the knee and can walk comfortably, which usually occurs within several days. - Refrain from prolonged standing or walking for 7-10 days which can increase pain and swelling. - You may drive when you have regained full motion, can walk normally, and are off narcotic pain medicine.
+This usually occurs one to three weeks following surgery. - If pain is tolerable, you may resume sedentary work and/or school approximately 3-4 days after surgery. - We recommend you stay local and avoid long trips for two weeks following surgery.